U.S readies emergency oil train safety measures: source

 About 70 percent of the roughly 1.2 million barrels of oil produced in North Dakota every day moves by rail to distant refineries and passes through hundreds of cities and towns along the way.

-Canadian and U.S. officials have wrestled with making oil train deliveries safer ever the 2103 Lac Megantic disaster in Quebec in which 47 people were killed.
+Canadian and U.S. officials have wrestled with making oil train deliveries safer ever since the 2013 Lac Megantic disaster in Quebec in which 47 people were killed.

 Recent oil train derailments in Illinois and West Virginia have refocused attention on the issue.